mathiasgheno/ducto/README.md

 </a>
 </div>

-Ducto.js is a collection of functions do validation and modification of data throught pipelining.
+Ducto.js is a collection of functions for validation and modification of data throught pipelining.

 - ✅ Functional API
 - ✅ Support for ECMAScript Pipeline Operator ([see docs](/docs/how-pipeline-operator.md))